-To sign up for utility service with the City of Kalama, call 360-673-4554 or email email@example.com.
+To sign up for utility service with the City of Kalama, call 360-673-4554 or email firstname.lastname@example.org.
 The City does not require a deposit in order to set up service.
-2015 Consumer Confidence Report Final
+2017 Water Quality/Consumer Confidence Report

 For residents within the City limits, the City provides water, sewer, and garbage service.
 Garbage is mandatory.
 Although the City contracts with Waste Control for garbage collection, you need to contact City Hall for any changes to your garbage service.
 Click here for more information on garbage service.

 For residents outside the City limits, the City provides water service.
 If you want garbage service you will need to contact Waste Control directly at (360) 425-4302.

 If you are a new property owner, contact the City and let us know the date water service should be put in your name.
 When the City is contacted, the meter is read so any usage after that point is billed to you.